sgieseking/anyrpc/readme.md

 This conversion can be performed by both the server and the client.

 ## Compatibility
 AnyRPC provides cross-platform support with primary targets for Linux, Visual Studio, and MinGW.
-Some platform/compiler combinations which have been tested are shown as follows:
+It does require a compiler with c++11 support.
+Some platform/compiler combinations which have been tested are shown below:

 * Ubuntu 14.04/gcc v4.8.4
 * Mac OS X 10.10 with Xcode 7.0
-* Windows 8 with Visual Studio 2015, 2013, 2012, 2010
+* Windows 8/10 with Visual Studio 2015, 2013, 2012
 * Windows 8 with MinGW/gcc v4.8.1

 ## License